JonasMuellerGastell/FinlandKuntaHarmon/README.md

 		urban: bool, should urban/rural indicator be used to help?
 		yearvar: bool, string, or integer; should the program attempt to check the matched list of names agains the population data file for the given year to identify kuntas who did not exist (in the population tables) in the given year?
 If so, include either the column name that contains the year or the year to be checked as an integer
 		suggestFixes: bool, should the program make suggestions for what re-namings should occur to get non-anachronistic matches?
+		verbose: bool, controls level of print output, if True will report number of matches for specific municipalities and set of unmatched names
+		basic: bool, if True, load kunta names in all lower case and with special characters simplifed to {aeou}, if False load normal names
 		path: string, path to the data necessary to run the module
 	output: data-frame with an additional column 'code' containing kunta-coodi, or this data-frame and a dictionary of suggestions (see above)